asantos00/website/content/blog/error-handling-with-react-and-redux.md

 We will use [redux-thunk](https://github.com/reduxjs/redux-thunk) as we believe they're simpler to understand.
 If you're not familiar with them: they are functions that produce side-effects and dispatch actions.

+This is a default thunk, dispatching actions at the start of the request, on success and error.
 ```js
 import axios from "axios"